 Though I did use a pork shoulder here and it did have a heavy fat cap, I trimmed if off.
 For the pork chunks, I trimmed any excess fat as well, leaving just a little on.
 Because the pork was pressured cooked, it broke down beautifully.

-Note: I prefer to remove a lot of excess fat or skin (even from other proteins that I enjoy such as chicken), which is why I prefer to use oil (instead of lard) when searing the pork and crisping it after in a cast-iron pan.
+Note: I prefer to remove a lot of excess fat or skin (even from other proteins that I enjoy such as chicken), which is why I prefer to use canola oil (instead of lard) when browning the pork and crisping it after in a cast-iron pan.
 If you want to leave a little more fat on the protein, that’s okay.
 You do you!

 How To Make This Pressure Cooker Carnitas Recipe